 If you’ve maxed out your ISA for the year, but still want to invest, then you can use a General Investment account. it’s important to remember that these accounts are liable for tax.

 A Junior ISA (JISA or child ISA) is a tax-free account set up by a parent or guardian.
 You can either create a new account for your child or transfer in from an existing JISA or Child Trust Fund.
 At the moment, you can invest £9,000 into a JISA each year.

 Control of the JISA passes to the child once they reach 18.

 If you’re looking for something even longer-term for your child, then a Junior SIPP is a great option.
 Like an adult SIPP, this is a tax-efficient way to save, although the money cannot usually be withdrawn until you reach 55.
-Currently, you can contribute £3,600 each year into this acount.
+Currently, you can contribute £3,600 each year into this account.

 The Lifetime ISA is available to open for anybody under the age of 40.
-For everything you save into this account, you’ll receive a 25% bonus from the governement up to a maximum of £1,000 per year.
+For everything you save into this account, you’ll receive a 25% bonus from the government up to a maximum of £1,000 per year.
 This bonus continues until you reach 50.

 Although you can withdraw the money at any time, if you do this before 60, you’ll be hit with a penalty of 25%.

 I would like to say that there is a clear winner between the two accounts, but there isn’t.